Mimikkk/hearth/readme.md

 # Hearth

-Reimagining of the [three.js](https://github.com/mrdoob/three.js) engine with full typescript supported.
+Reimagining of the [three.js](https://github.com/mrdoob/three.js) engine with full typescript and WebGPU supported.
 Hearth is a rendering engine written in typescript and WebGPU API.
 It is designed to be a simple-to-use engine for creating renderable scenes in the browser.